mwbowers/mwbowers.github.io/manuals/configuration/configure-job-idle-timeout.md

 ---
-title: Configuring Job Idle Tiemout
+title: Configuring Job Idle Timeout
 ---

 Similar to a website session timeout, there is a Job Idle Timeout.
 The JobIdleTime is specified in minutes and direct the Monarch Server to terminate those jobs that have been idle for that length of time.
 A Job is considered to be idle if it has been ‘sitting’ on a screen waiting for user input for a ‘long’ period of time.
 The default is 20 minutes.